An Introduction to OpenGL for the Google Android Programming Environment

 • In this class we initialize and specify the parameters of the OpenGL environment.

 • Here is the “draw” method.
-This function is always drawing, so code we put inside will be constantly drawn in the screen.
-If we are drawing a cube that moves in the screen, this is the place to put the routines that are going to drive the cube movement.
+This function is always drawing, so code we put inside will be constantly drawn on the screen.
+If we are drawing a cube that moves on the screen, this is the place to put the routines that are going to drive the cube movement.

-• Other interesting method is the “surfaceCreated” method.
-This is called the first time, when the application is launched.
-Here we define the parameters of the OpenGL that are going to be rules, we can ever create another class to load Textures.
+• Another interesting method is the “surfaceCreated” method.
+This is called the first time the application is launched.
+Here we define the parameters of the OpenGL that are going to be rules, we can always create another class to load Textures.

 Some Terminology

-Talking this way about OpenGL and Android could be a bit shocking for people that have no idea of what OpenGL is.
-For making things more easily understood, let's define some terms to clarify these ideas.
+Talking this way about OpenGL and Android could be a bit shocking for people with no idea of what OpenGL is.
+To make things easier to understand, let’s define some terms to clarify these ideas.

 SurfaceView: Provides a dedicated drawing surface embedded inside of a view hierarchy.
 With this we can create OpenGL objects over views and layouts.
 This is like the canvas we are going to use to draw our OpenGL environment.